Mark Dixie

-Mark Philip Dixie (born 24 September 1970) is a British serial rapist and a murderer who was convicted on 22 February 2008 of murdering 18-year-old singer and model Sally Anne Bowman on 25 September 2005 in South Croydon, London.
+Mark Philip Dixie (born 24 September 1970) is a British serial rapist and murderer who was convicted on 22 February 2008 of murdering 18-year-old singer and model Sally Anne Bowman on 25 September 2005 in South Croydon, London.
 He has 17 other criminal convictions.
 He was known by various pseudonyms.

 Early life

 Dixie was born in Streatham, South London.
 His parents separated when he was 18 months old.
 When he was eight, his mother remarried; she had two sons by her new husband.
 Dixie admits to having been a heavy drinker and user of cannabis and cocaine for years.

 Criminal record and deportation

 Dixie has a long criminal record.
 His first conviction was for robbery – he mugged a woman at knifepoint in Stockwell in 1986, for which he was sentenced to six weeks' detention.
 In 1987, he moved to Sidcup and was convicted of burglary and robbery.
 In 1988, he was convicted of indecent assault and indecent exposure and sentenced to two years' probation.
 Later in 1988, he was convicted of indecent assault and assault occasioning actual bodily harm.
 In 1989, he was convicted of indecent exposure and sentenced to 80 hours' community service.
 In 1990, he was convicted of assaulting a police officer.

 Dixie lived in Australia from 1993 and overstayed his visa.
 He was deported in 1999 after being convicted of a sex offence, for which he was fined.

 Dixie was accused of a sexual assault in 2001, where it is believed he masturbated in front of a woman in a telephone booth.
 He was not prosecuted for this.